reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

   identifies candidate gene signatures in response to aflatoxin producing fungus Aspergillus flavus.
 PLoS One.
 2015;10(9).
 - Kirkwood RN, Brandon SC, de Souza Moreira B, Deluzio KJ.
 Searching for stability as we age: the PCA-Biplot approach.
 International
   Journal of Statistics in Medical Research.
 2013 Oct 1;2(4):255.
+- Cangelosi R, Goriely A. Component retention in principal component analysis with application to cDNA microarray data.
+  Biology direct.
+2007 Dec 1;2(1):2.

 <!--
 Transcriptomics  experiments such as RNA-seq allows researchers to study large numbers of genes across multiple treatment